How to open a Canadian business bank account from the US

 Bank of Nova Scotia (Scotiabank)

-Scotiabank allows electronic payments, same-day availability for deposits made in-branch, as well as next-day availability for night deposits.
+• Scotiabank allows electronic payments, same-day availability for deposits made in-branch, and next-day availability for night deposits.

-You can tailor your account fees based on your usage to save money.
+• You can tailor your account fees to your usage and save money.

-Scotiabank offers a USD account option to help US businesses avoid foreign exchange (FX) rate fluctuations as well as currency conversions.
+• Scotiabank offers a USD account option to help US businesses avoid foreign exchange (FX) rate fluctuations and currency conversions.

 Bank of Montreal (BMO)